Alun Cochrane

-Alun Cochrane (born 8 February 1975) is a British comedian.
+Alun Cochrane (born 8 February 1975) is a British comedian, and actor.
 He was born in Glasgow and raised in Mirfield, West Yorkshire.
+He was a co-presenter on The Frank Skinner Show on Absolute Radio (2011–2022).

 Career

 Stand-up comedy

-In 2004 Cochrane's first Edinburgh Festival Fringe show, My Favourite Words in My Best Stories, was nominated for the Best Newcomer award at the Perrier Awards.
+In 2004 Cochrane's first Edinburgh Festival Fringe show, "My Favourite Words in My Best Stories", was nominated for the Best Newcomer award at the Perrier Awards.